jurisv/nodejs.extdirect/README.md

 remember to mark your method with formHandler, as shown below
 ````
     filesubmit: function(params, files, callback/*formHandler*/){
             // console.log(params, files)

             // Do something with uploaded file, e.g. move to another location
             var fs = require('fs'),
                 file = files.photo,
                 tmp_path = file.path;

             // set where the file should actually exists - in this case it is in the "demo" directory
             var target_path = './public/demo/' + file.name;

             // move the file from the temporary location to the intended location
             // do it only if there is a file with size
             if(file.size > 0){
                 try{
                     fs.rename(tmp_path, target_path, function(err) {
+                        if(err){
+                            callback({
+                                success: false,
+                                msg: 'Upload failed',
+                                errors: err.message
+                            });
+                        }
                         // delete the temporary file, so that the explicitly set temporary upload dir does not get filled with unwanted files
                         fs.unlink(tmp_path, function() {
-                        if (err) throw err;
                             callback({
                                 success: true,
                                 msg: 'Uploaded successfully',
                                 size: file.size,
                                 name: file.name
                             });
                         });
                     });
                 }catch(e) {
                     callback({
                         success: false,
                         msg: 'Upload failed',
                         errors: e.message
                     });
                 }
             }else{
                 callback({
-                success: true,
+                    success: false,
                     msg: 'No file',
                     params: params
                 });
             }
         }
 };

 module.exports = DXFormTest;